A jacket for winter: I sew London by How to do fashion!

 Version 3

-The How to do fashion patterns are Danish and Nanna, the designer, translated them from Danish to English.
+The How to do fashion patterns are Danish and Nanna, the designer, translated them from Danish into English.

-The instructions in English are easy to translate with Google Translate for those who struggle with the language of Shakespeare and for those who understand English, they are very easy to understand.
+The instructions in English are easy to translate with Google Translate for those who struggle with Shakespeare's language, and for those who understand English, they are very easy to follow.

-All the patterns from How to do fashion are available in PDF version on our website.
+All How to do fashion patterns are available in PDF version on our website.

 The London jacket/coat is available from size XS to XL (see size chart below).
-Note that the jacket and coat have a nice ease; if you want a closer fit you can slightly size down.
+Note that both jacket and coat have a nice ease; if you want a closer fit, you can slightly size down.

 In the seamstress's basket

-To sew the London jacket in its version two, you will need a medium to heavy weight woven fabric.
-A wool fabric, a jacquard, a nice gabardine or why not a linen for a more summery version?
+To sew the London jacket in its second version, you will need a medium to heavy weight woven fabric.
+A wool fabric, a jacquard, a nice gabardine, or why not a linen for a more summery version?
 The final look of the garment will depend on the type of fabric chosen.
 This pattern is not suitable for knits.

 To sew version 2, you will need: